FactoryXCode/MfPack/MfPack/Proxy Servers/FxServe/FxServe-White-Paper.md

 the same limiter protects direct requests to the LAN listener.
 Independently, `[Server] MaxConnections` caps the total number of active WAN request workers.

+### Live configuration reload

+Console and service operation both monitor the selected INI file.
+A changed file must remain stable for one second before FxServe reads it, preventing an editor's intermediate write from being treated as a complete configuration.
+The new file is fully parsed and validated before the running listeners are stopped.

+Valid changes restart the LAN listener and optional HTTP.sys/TLS front end in the existing process, thereby applying all configuration sections consistently.
+Invalid files leave the active runtime untouched.
+If a validated configuration cannot acquire its requested resources, FxServe records the failure and attempts to restore the previous runtime.
+A reload creates a short connection interruption;
+streaming clients reconnect through their normal retry behavior.

 ## HTTPS certificates

 FxServe contains its own ACME v2 client and manages the Let's Encrypt